facelessuser/wcmatch/docs/src/markdown/glob.md

 ['markdown', 'dictionary']
 ```

-!!! warning "Support for Directory Descriptors"
+/// warning | Support for Directory Descriptors
 Directory descriptors may not be supported on all systems.
 You can check whether or not `dir_fd` is supported for a
 your platform referencing the attribute `#!py3 glob.SUPPORT_DIR_FD` which will be `#!py3 True` if it is supported.

 Additionally, the `#!py3 os.O_DIRECTORY` may not be defined on some systems.
 You can likely just use
 `#!py3 os.O_RDONLY`.

-!!! new "New 5.1"
+///

+/// new | New 5.1
 `root_dir` was added in 5.1.0.

-!!! new "New 6.0"
+///

+/// new | New 6.0
 `limit` was added in 6.0.

-!!! new "New 8.2"
+///

+/// new | New 8.2
 `dir_fd` parameter was added in 8.2.

-!!! new "New 8.4"
+///

+/// new | New 8.4
 `exclude` parameter was added.
+///

 #### `glob.iglob` {: #iglob}